-non-conformity of the products manufactured by the third-parties with regulatory requirements and quality standards and test;

-violation by such third parties of their agreements with the Group; and termination or non-renewal of the agreements for reasons beyond the Group's control.
+- Non-compliance of the products manufactured by such third parties with regulatory requirements and quality standards; - Violation by such third parties of their agreements with the Group; and - Termination or non-renewal of the agreements for reasons beyond the Group's control.

 Furthermore, the Company cannot guarantee that its subcontractors or suppliers will always comply with applicable regulations, authorizations and standards.
-Should the products manufactured by the suppliers or the quality systems prove non-compliant with applicable regulations or standards, penalties could be imposed on the Group.
+Should the products manufactured by the suppliers or the quality systems implemented by them prove non-compliant with applicable regulations or standards, penalties could be imposed on the Group.
 Such penalties could include fines, injunctions, the payment of damages, the suspension or withdrawal of the authorizations or certificates obtained, license withdrawals, product seizure or recall, restrictions of operation or use, and criminal proceedings.
 All such measures may have a material adverse effect on the Group's activities.